 The best time to visit the Seattle Space Needle depends on your personal preferences and the weather.
 However, it is generally recommended to visit early in the morning or late in the afternoon to avoid crowds and to take advantage of the best lighting conditions for photography.

 Yes, the Space Needle is wheelchair accessible.
-The tower has elevators that are equipped with accessibility features, including braille buttons and audio announcements.
-There are also ramps and wheelchair-accessible restrooms available.
+The tower has elevators equipped with accessibility features, including braille buttons and audio announcements.
+Ramps and wheelchair-accessible restrooms are also available.
 Visitors with mobility impairments are welcome to visit the Space Needle and enjoy the stunning views from the observation deck.

-Kids under 5 years old are free.
+Kids under five years old are free.
 Kids 5 years old and older do need a ticket.

-From the Seattle Space Needle, visitors can enjoy breathtaking 360-degree views of the city, Puget Sound, and the surrounding mountains.
+Visitors can enjoy breathtaking 360-degree views of the city, Puget Sound, and the surrounding mountains from the Seattle Space Needle.
 On a clear day, you can see for miles in every direction.

 Yes, and it’s a great way to save money!
 First, purchase CityPASS online for immediate, paperless delivery to your mobile device.
-Next, you’ll need to use the Space Needle Ticket Exchange module to make your timed-entry reservation.
+Next, use the Space Needle Ticket Exchange module to make your timed entry reservation.
 Finally, bring your CityPASS and timed-entry ticket to Space Needle for admission.

 Visiting the Space Needle with Kids Wrap-Up